Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Effects of Coupling Asymmetry

-We now offer a characterization of several possible ways for how the convergence rate $\text{Re}(\lambda_2)$ toward a collective state can be affected by the asymmetric coupling of network layers.
-The columns of Fig.~\ref{fig2} highlight five distinct behaviors for how asymmetric coupling can affect $\text{Re}(\lambda_2)$ and its optima $\hat{\delta}=\text{argmax}_\delta \text{Re}(\lambda_2)$.
+For many applications it is beneficial for consensus to converge quickly, and we are particularly interested in understanding the value (or values) of $\delta$ that maximize the convergence rate: $\hat{\delta}=\text{argmax}_\delta \text{Re}(\lambda_2)$.
+To this end, it is beneficial to first gain a broader understanding for the diverse ways that $\delta$ can influence $\text{Re}(\lambda_2)$.
+Below, we offer a characterization of several possible ways for how the convergence rate $\text{Re}(\lambda_2)$ toward a collective state can be affected by the asymmetric coupling of network layers.
+The columns of Fig.~\ref{fig:behaviors_toy} highlight five distinct behaviors for how asymmetric coupling can affect $\text{Re}(\lambda_2)$ and its optima $\hat{\delta}=\text{argmax}_\delta \text{Re}(\lambda_2)$.
 These are:

 \begin{itemize} \item[(i)] \emph{layer dominance:} $\text{Re}(\lambda_2)$ monotonically increases or decreases with $\delta$ and obtains a maximum at either $\hat{\delta} = \pm1$; \item[(ii)] \emph{robust cooperative optimum:} $\text{Re}(\lambda_2)$ obtains a maximum at some value $\hat{\delta}\in(-1,1)$, and $\text{Re}(\lambda_2)$ is differentiable with respect to $\delta$ at the optimum; \item[(iii)] \emph{nonrobust cooperative optima:} $\text{Re}(\lambda_2)$ obtains a maximum at some value $\hat{\delta}\in(-1,1)$, but $\text{Re}(\lambda_2)$ is not differentiable with respect to $\delta$ at the optimum; \item[(iv)] \emph{strictly positive effect:} $\text{Re}(\lambda_2)$ is a non-decreasing function of $|\delta|$ (i.e., slowest convergence at $\delta=0$); \item[(v)] \emph{strictly negative effect:} $\text{Re}(\lambda_2)$ is a non-increasing function of $|\delta|$ (i.e., fastest convergence at $ {\delta}=0$). \end{itemize}